-The consequences of sleep deprivation can be severe.
+The consequences of poor sleep can be severe.
 Short term effects range from decreased mental alertness and diminished performance to a greater risk of occupational or automobile injuries.
-Prolonged sleep deprivation can lead to serious illness including a greater risk of heart attack, obesity and serious depression.
+Prolonged sleep difficulties can lead to serious illness including a greater risk of heart attack, obesity and serious depression.

 There are a number of problems that interfere with our sleep.
-While insomnia is the most common condition treated with behavioral therapy, Dr. Loomis, owner of Restorative Sleep, also treats people with the following problems:
+Fortunately, these problems can be effectively treated.
+Insomnia is the most common condition treated with behavioral therapy.
+Dr. Loomis also treats people with the following problems:

-Difficulty adjusting to CPAP treatment for sleep apnea
+Difficulty adjusting to PAP treatment for sleep apnea